molnard/wasabipres2019/README.md

 __Light wallets__ Everyt actions you take are forwarded to them if they decide they can easily spy on you.
 Most of the cases they are holding your private keys too.
 In the privacy point of view this is the worst you can do.

 __Key storage__ Private key is used to sign a transaction and should be stored on your device, meaning that you have the full control over your bitcoins no third party can freeze or lose your funds.
 Last time and that was the last time that I used my coinbase wallet because suddenly I was required to upload an image of my passport until that my wallet was freezed.

+They can lock you out until you deannonimize yourself.

 I cannot do anything.
 If I would have my private key I could recover my wallet in any other wallet software and use my coins.
 If you control the keys it is your bitcoin if you don't control the keys it is not your bitcoin.

-__Encrypted secret__ If you have your keys it should be stored in a secure way for example in a nicely encrypted wallet file like wasabi is doing that.
-What is more safer than that is to use a hardware wallet so your private key never leaves the embedded system.

 __Input joining__ In many wallets you are only seeing the total balance of your wallet.
 In reality your balance is fragmented to many coins.
 With this kind of wallets you are not able to choose which coin goes where it is selected automatically.
 Why it is a problem?
 You should be aware the history of the coin which will be used for a transaction, where did it come from.
 With coincontrol you can see every coins you have, you can select which will be used, eventhou you can add labels to coins when you are sending or receiving and Wasabi will automatically append the labels according to the path of that coin.
 Basically it is building the history of a particular coin.
 For example in that way you can avoid to pay with your full salary for that coffee and expose it to the cashier.

 __Trust developers__ Let's say we have found a wallet which is fulfilling the mentioned critereas.
 How can you verify that?

-Check on the website?
-Trust in the creator of the wallet?
-In the world of bitcoin we have a good saying for that: "don't trust, verify".
-The functions of a software is fully determined by the source code.
-It is like the plans of a house.
-If you have the plans you know what will be where.
-Compiling your own wallet from the source so you can be sure it will work accordingly.
-Even if you are not a programmer so you have to trust in someone at least the trust is distributed among the programmers of the world like in any open-source projects.
-And we like to distrubite trust that's why we are using the blockchain.
+Wasabi is 100% open-source sotfware so you don't have to trust in the developers you can verify it by compiling from the source code.

-Your wallet have to communicate to send and receive requests from and to bitcoin nodes.
+Your wallet have to communicate to send and receive requests with bitcoin nodes.

 # Nodes